Every customer wants to save money. Go about this goal incorrectly and the results could be costly.

 On the markup rate side, if a client reduces a markup by 2%, he or she may view immediate hard savings, but lose ultimately supplier support.
 Savvy suppliers will channel their best candidates to those customers who pay them fairly for their services.

-Mistake #2 – Skimping on safety
+2. Skimping on safety

 Never should cost-cutting increase risks for workplace injuries or create an unsafe environment.
-A quality MSP provider will advise against an initiative that could haunt a company financially, especially if an injured worker files a worker compensation claim and safety conditions are found to be inadequate.
+A quality MSP provider will advise against an initiative that could haunt a company financially, especially if an injured worker files a worker compensation claim, and safety conditions are found to be inadequate.
 Safety concerns and employee training often overlap.
 Resist the urge to cut back on training, which can affect both safety concerns and employee retention.
 When employees feel prepared and valued, they enter a “psychological contract” with their employer, instead of solely an economic one.
 Identify cost-effective options such as online training or mentor/peer training.
 There are creative ways to retain safety and training procedures while still maintaining a budget-friendly attitude.

-Mistake #3 – Marketing apathy
+3. Marketing apathy

 The country’s economic temperature influences the decision to cut costs across the board.
 During an unstable economy, a company may decide to coast on their status quo, their focus less on candidate attraction.
 “Coasting” is never wise because, while one company coasts, their competitor may be working steadily to unveil a new strategy.
 This has never been more prevalent than during the pandemic.
 Companies with strong brands and high employee retention are now faced with finding creative ways to retain their employees as the landscape of work is changing.
 Many organizations are exploring the value of hybrid work to accommodate their employees’ need for flexibility.

-Mistake #4 – Not anticipating talent shortages
+4. Not anticipating talent shortages

 By keeping clients informed of industry trends and compensation changes, a quality MSP provider should share strong retention and pipelining practices.

-Mistake #5 – Misaligning talent as independent contractors
+5. Misaligning talent as independent contractors

 Some companies unwittingly—or even wittingly—engage talent that should be W2 resources under 1099 paperwork.
 There are real draws to this tactic.
 Companies get to avoid the normal taxes associated with W2 employer/employee relationships, and more and more resources are open to performing work as independent contractors.
-However, strict rules apply to whom can be engaged under a 1099 relationship.
+However, strict rules apply to those who can be engaged under a 1099 relationship.
 Resources should carry their own business insurances, support multiple customers, direct their own work performance, not be paid on an hourly basis, etc. Once those lines are blurred, the risks of misclassification rise, as does the potential for costly penalties imposed by the IRS.
 This exponentially removes any cost savings upside.